Colorectal cancer

 Screening for colorectal cancer

-We encourage all patients to begin regular screenings for colorectal cancer at 45 years old.
+Following the guidelines from the American Cancer Society, we encourage you to begin regular screenings for colorectal cancer at 45 years old.
 Screenings are important to ensure your body stays healthy and to detect any concerning developments, which may include early signs of cancer.

 The most common way to screen for colorectal cancer is through a colonoscopy.
 The procedure involves inserting a thin, flexible tube attached to a camera into the rectum.
 This allows doctors to gain a detailed view of the colon and catch any signs of cancer early.
-A colonoscopy usually takes about 30 minutes and patients are typically provided a moderate sedative.
+A colonoscopy usually takes about 30 minutes, and you are typically provided a moderate sedative.

 Additional screenings for colorectal cancer include: